Current members

 Sophie Nakford

-Joining us in January 2021, Sophie has started her PhD work on novel tools for therapeutic genome editing for rare genetic diseases like the ciliopathies.
+After a maternity leave, Sophie is writing up thesis work her novel tools for therapeutic genome editing for rare genetic diseases like the ciliopathies.
 As an Australian, she was awarded an Edinburgh Global Research Scholarship and a Principal’s Career Development Scholarship to join us!
-We are still to get her a real work photo…

 Linda Nguyen

-Linda joins us September 2021 as a Precision Medicine PhD candidate shared between Mill lab, Roly Megaw and Catalina Vallejos.
-She will be bridging wet lab discovery and dry lab data wrangling in her PhD studying why photoreceptors die in different models of retinitis pigmentosa (RP)!
+Linda is an MRC DTP Precision Medicine PhD candidate shared between Mill lab, Roly Megaw and Catalina Vallejos.
+She bridges wet lab discovery and dry lab data wrangling in her PhD studying why photoreceptors die in different models of retinitis pigmentosa (RP) using scRNAseq to explore altered cell states.